Hoot (film)

 Hoot is a 2006 American family comedy film, based on Carl Hiaasen's novel of the same name.
 It was written and directed by Wil Shriner, and produced by New Line Cinema and Walden Media.
 The film stars Luke Wilson, Logan Lerman, Brie Larson, Tim Blake Nelson, Neil Flynn and Robert Wagner.
 The film follows a group of children trying to save a burrowing owl habitat from destruction by a corrupt developer.
 The film features live burrowing owls and music by Jimmy Buffett.
 Buffett is also listed as a co-producer, and played the role of Mr. Ryan, the children's science teacher.

 Filming took place from July to September 2005 in Florida, with additional shooting in California the following January.
-The film was released on May 5, 2006, to critical and commercial failure.
+The film was released on May 5, 2006, to negative critical reception and was a box office bomb that grossed just $8 million against a $15 million budget.

 Plot

-Middle school student Roy A. Eberhardt and his parents have just moved to Coconut Cove, Florida from Montana.
-Roy is mercilessly teased and bullied at his new school by Dana Matherson, until he accidentally breaks Dana's nose while getting harassed on the school bus and struggling to get free.
+Middle school student Roy A. Eberhardt and his parents have just moved to the fictional coastal town of Coconut Cove, Florida from Montana.
+Roy is mercilessly teased and bullied at his new school by Dana Matherson being called a “cowgirl”, until he accidentally breaks Dana's nose while getting harassed on the school bus and struggling to get free.
 As a result, Roy gets suspended from riding the school bus for two weeks and must write Dana an apology letter as a punishment, Dana rejects this apology.
 Roy slowly becomes friends with Beatrice "The Bear" Leep and her stepbrother "Mullet Fingers".

 Meanwhile, an unknown person is found to be responsible for sabotaging a local construction site where a "Mother Paula's Pancake House" restaurant, overseen by corrupt regional manager Chuck Muckle, is about to be built.
 In order to catch the trespassers and prevent further vandalism, Officer David Delinko has parked his police car on the building site.
 Delinko falls asleep and an unknown prankster vandalizes the car by spray-painting its windows black.

 The next day at breakfast, Roy and his parents read about the spray-painted police car.
 The police chief then gives Delinko a small police scooter to replace the vandalized car.

 Soon, Roy learns that in order to build the pancake house, they must first kill the burrowing owls living on site.
 Mullet Fingers has been covertly pulling pranks to stop construction (including the tagging of Delinko's car), but Beatrice must take Roy into their confidence when he is badly bitten by guard dogs.